ethmacc/CASA0016_smart_clay_timer/README.md

 The following hardware was used in this project:
 - **Adafruit Feather Huzzah** (or similar ESP8266-based board)
 - **SR04** Ultrasonic distance sensor / range finder
-- **MLX90640 thermal camera** (Pimoroni or similar with integrated surface-mount voltage regulation components)
+- **MLX90640 Infrared Thermal Camera** (Pimoroni or similar with integrated surface-mount voltage regulation components)
 - **DHT22** temperature and humidity sensor
 - **Adafruit Neopixel stick** (with 8 LEDs)
 - **Copper wires** (in black, red, etc. sleeves)